aoluwatooni/aoluwatooni/README.md

 #### Data Analyst and Data Scientist

-- 📊 I love finding insights from data 💙
+- 📊 I love finding insights in data 💙
 - 👯 I'm open to contributing to open source projects.

 - 💬 Ask me about Business Intelligence and Data Science.